CharlesWaylon/Anti_Money_Laundering/README1.md

 - a Graph Attention Network (`GAT`) variant
 - simple crosstab analysis linking label rates to transaction type, amount bins, and country combinations

 That makes the notebook more than a single model run.
-It acts as an early research workspace for understanding what information is predictive and whether graph structure adds value beyond standard tabular features.
+For me, it acted as an early research workspace for understanding what information was predictive and whether graph structure added value beyond standard tabular features.

 ## What this stage accomplished

-The initial GNN work established a reusable graph-learning direction for the project:
+The initial GNN work established a reusable graph-learning direction for my project:

 - it converted the AML dataset into a node-edge representation
 - it built a first edge-classification GNN for suspicious transaction detection